ochienggot/tiglas.github.io/index.md

 ---

 **Nicholas Got**<br />
-Student at Uppsala University, a future Co-founder.
+Currently a student in Scandinavia.

-Traveling from Kenya.
+From Kenya.

 ---